New Zealand Heart Research Summer Scholarship Program

 Students will receive a stipend payment, return flights from New Zealand to Sydney and full accommodation including breakfast.

 Applications will be assessed by senior HRI scientists on the basis of academic merit and suitability.
 Applications must include:

 a one-page cover letter outlining your reasons for applying and your interest in research

 your academic record (including certified academic transcript for current degree)

-your CV including referees (a summary of your work experience and other relevant activities)
+your CV including referees (a summary of your work experience and other relevant activities).

 Please be aware: This Scholarship is a Category A position according to the NSW Health Policy - Occupational Assessment, Screening Vaccination Against Specified Infectious Diseases.
-Successful applicants will be required to provide evidence of protection against the infectious diseases specified, at their own cost, prior to commencing with the HRI.
+Successful applicants will be required to provide evidence of protection against the infectious diseases specified, at their own cost, prior to commencing with HRI.
 Download this form for more information.

 Applications must be received no later than 5pm, 25 August 2019.